wavebeem/bread-n-butter/docs/index.md

 ## API

-Read the {@link "bread-n-butter" | full API documentation} for more information about every function.
+Read the [full API documentation](api) for more information about every function.

 Also, if you are using [Visual Studio Code](https://code.visualstudio.com/) and have installed bnb through npm, you should get automatic API completion with inline documentation so you can save time by never leaving your editor.